Raw Vegan Brownies

 These can be stored in a sealed container in the fridge for up to 2 weeks or frozen for up to 3 months.

-What kind of chocolate can I use”
+What kind of chocolate can I use?

 I used Enjoy Life Mega Chunks to make these but you can Enjoy Life or another brand of dairy-free chocolate chips or chop up good quality dark chocolate.
-If you’re not vegan or plant-based, you can use any kind of chocolate you want.
+If you’re not vegan or plant-based, you can use any kind of chocolate you like.

 Loving no-bake brownies?
 You might like these ones too: